top of page

 Ingrid Cockhren

-Mrs. Cockhren’s consulting, facilitation, and DEI clients and affiliates include PACEs Connection, Thistle Farms, Inc., Metro Nashville’s Public Schools, Meharry Medical College, Tennessee State University Foundation, Tennessee’s Dept. of Children’s Services, Tennessee’s Office of Child Safety, Vanderbilt University & Medical Center, Raphah Institute, Mental Health Cooperative, American Institute of Architects, Indiana Youth Institute, Indiana University and Tuskegee University, among others.
+Ingrid graduated from Tennessee State University with a B.S. in Psychology, she also earned her M.Ed in Child Studies at Vanderbilt University’s Peabody College.
+Her experience ranges from juvenile justice, family counseling, early childhood education, professional development & training, and community education.
+She is currently an adjunct professor at Tennessee State University and the Chief Executive Officer for PACEs Connection.
+Her consulting, facilitation, and DEI clients and affiliates include PACEs Connection, Thistle Farms, Inc., Metro Nashville’s Public Schools, Meharry Medical College, Tennessee State University Foundation, Tennessee’s Dept. of Children’s Services, Tennessee’s Office of Child Safety, Vanderbilt University & Medical Center, Raphah Institute, Mental Health Cooperative, American Institute of Architects, Indiana Youth Institute, Indiana University and the Tuskegee University.

 Linda Mason